-What is customer service?
+What is Customer Service?

-Why is customer service important?

 Why is customer service so important?

-Well, just consider the fact that 89% of companies now expect to compete mostly on the basis of customer experience.
-Meaning that people are more likely to do business with people they know, like and trust.
-In that case, you can understand why customer service is a critical component of competing effectively.
+Well, consider that 89% of companies now expect to compete on customer experience.
+This statistic means that people are more likely to do business with people they know, like and trust.
+So, you can understand why customer service is a critical component of competing effectively.

-8 Vital Customer Service Skills You Need To Have In 2021
+8 Must-have Customer Service Skills

 Here are the 8 vital customer service skills you need to have in 2021 to be successful.